Menu:

 Southern Q1 Class 0-6-0 Number C8

-C8 is the smallest of the Bullied locos on the line.
+C8 is the smallest of the Bulleid locos on the line.
 Departing Bank Tunnel over the level crossing and into Platform 3 at Bank Cliff.
 (Hornby)

 Southern N Class 2-6-0 Number 1854